sdsu-comp526/fall24/_sources/slides.md

 # Slides

-I make interactive Jupyter-based notebooks.
+The class material includes Jupyter-based notebooks.
 These can be used and visualized as slides using [RISE](https://github.com/damianavila/RISE) (this is optional) for use during class.
 You can view them here, or open them to interact.
 You can use any environment for your local development environment, or use the SDSU's [JupyterHub](https://jupyterhub.sdsu.edu/) to experiment and develop without a local install.
 If you have never logged-in before, check SDSU's Research & Cyberinfrastructure [resources for students](https://sdsu-research-ci.github.io/instructionalcluster/students).

 ## Environment